-- Create a portlet producer application in JDeveloper 11g by using the Portlet Producer Application template.
-For information, see the "Preparing Your Development Environment" chapter in the Oracle Fusion Middleware Developer's Guide for Oracle WebCenter. - In the newly created portlet producer application, select the Portlets project. - From the File menu, select Delete Project. - Select the Remove project and delete all of its contents (including source directories) option and click Yes, as shown in Figure 10-11.
+- 1. Create a portlet producer application in JDeveloper 11g by using the Portlet Producer Application template.
+For information, see the "Preparing Your Development Environment" chapter in the Oracle Fusion Middleware Developer's Guide for Oracle WebCenter. - 2.
+In the newly created portlet producer application, select the Portlets project. - 3.
+From the File menu, choose Delete Project. - 4.
+In the Confirm Delete Project dialog, select the Remove project and delete all of its contents (including source directories) radio button and click Yes, as shown in Figure 15-10.

-Figure 10-11 Deleting the Portlets Project
+Figure 15-10 Deleting the Portlets Project